SMEWebify/GreenSustainAbility/README.md

-# GreenSustainAbility-
+# GreenSustainAbility

-GreenSustainAbility is an online application for environmental management that helps companies monitor and improve their performance according to ISO 14001 standards.
-Track incidents, key indicators, audits, emissions and carbon footprint.
-Improve your environmental commitment with GreenSustainAbility
+GreenSustainAbility is an advanced online solution for environmental management.
+This intuitive and user-friendly app helps you monitor and improve your environmental performance by following ISO 14001 standards.
+With GreenSustainAbility, you can track environmental incidents, key indicators, environmental audits, emissions data and carbon footprint.
+Join the community of environmentally conscious companies now and improve your performance with GreenSustainAbility